Category Archives: Cons

 O: This is my first time in the U.S., so I am looking forward to everything I see!
 I want to enjoy feeling the American air, food, people, and everything.
 I also love the Japanese Comic Market so much that I attend almost every year, and I am really looking forward to seeing Artist Alley, which has a similar atmosphere to Comiket.
 I am very interested to see how overseas otaku do their doujin activities.

-Thank you for reading our wonderful interview with Modare and Oshioshio!
+Thank you for reading our excellent interview with Modare and Oshioshio!
 Going to AX?
-Be sure to stop by Pixiv’s booths and check their panels on Sunday and Monday!
-Don’t miss the opportunity to patriciate in the autographs sessions, see you there!
+Stop by Pixiv’s booths and check their panels on Sunday and Monday!
+Don’t miss the opportunity to participate in the autograph sessions, see you there!

 Subscribe to our articles below, and don’t miss any upcoming ANIME EXPO’23 content!